 Flies were maintained in standard cornmeal, yeast, dextrose, agar medium, at 25°C unless otherwise stated.
 For selection of staged larvae, 0.05% bromophenol blue was added to the food.
 Wandering larvae have blue guts, whereas stationary larvae have no blue or very light blue guts.
 White prepupae were selected by watching larvae, and harvesting them within an hour of pupariation. w1118 was used as a control. yw ; Nxt1z2-0488 / CyO Actin-GFP and yw ; Nxt1 DG05102 / CyO Actin-GFP were crossed to generate Nxt1z2-0488 / Nxt1 DG05102 transheterozygotes for analyses (Caporilli et al. 2013).
 The Nxt1 mutant larvae were selected by the absence of GFP.

-VDRC RNAi lines KK107745 (Nxt1) P{GD17336}v52631 (Nxt1, were used to analyse muscle integrity in the third instar larvae.
+VDRC RNAi lines KK107745 (Nxt1), P{GD17336}v52631 (Nxt1) KK102231 (thoc5), KK100882 (Nxf1) and KK109076 (Ref1) (Dietzl et al. 2007), gave phenotypes and knocked down their respective target gene expression when expressed in spermatocytes in testes, and were therefore used to analyse muscle integrity in the third instar larvae.
 UAS-eGFP-Nxt1 was described in (Caporilli et al. 2013).

 w;UAS-abbafl, kindly provided by Hanh T. Nguyen, uses the EST GH06739 (GenBank accession number AY121620) as template to amplify and clone the entire abba coding or defined regions of abba into the pUAST vector (Domsch et al. 2013).
 The 3’ end of the construct encodes an HA tag.
 UAS-stock is in heterozygous condition.
 Mef2-Gal4 (Ranganayakulu et al. 1996) was kindly provided by Michael Taylor (Cardiff University); Arm-Gal4 and UAS-dicer were from Bloomington stock centre.